 EU Budget for 2018 must generate growth, jobs and ensure citizens’ security

-To achieve sustainable growth and create jobs in the EU, boosting investment in research, innovation, infrastructure, education and SMEs is key, say MEPs.
+In order to achieve sustainable growth and job creation in the EU, investments in research, innovation, infrastructure, education and SMEs are key, say MEPs in a draft resolution to be put to the vote on Wednesday.

 - welcome the proposed increase in the budget of Horizon 2020 (research), the Connecting Europe Facility (infrastructure) and Erasmus+ (education);